liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_1.md

 * You are comfortable creating and specifying basic UI / UX designs for topics on our roadmap.

 **Know the existing product**
 * You are familiar with all main features of our existing software.
 You also have some understanding of the lesser used ones.
+You are able to extend your knowledge about your our software works by yourself.
 * You can assist and train our users by answering questions about existing functionality and answer to them whether and how a given task can be performed in our current system.

 **Know our users**